COR Freedom

 • Use: Long-Term Only

-At $100-$250 a linear foot for materials, wooden wheelchair ramps are fairly comparable to the price of metal ramps.
+At $100 to $250 per linear foot for materials, wooden wheelchair ramps are fairly comparable in price to metal ramps.

 Composite Wheelchair Ramp